dariye/micro-db-server/README.md

 # micro-db-server [wip]

-A simple database server that writes to a json file using micro
+A simple database server that writes to a json file using micro.
+Visit [micro-db-server](micro-db-server.now.sh) to give it a try.

 ## Usage